 However, if you are using a registrar which doesn't do DNS for you, they won't do the last two steps.
 They'll just register the domain.
 They will, however, have a way to tell the one-level-up nameservers which nameservers are authoritative for your domain -- but you'll need to provide them with the names of some servers in order for them to do that.

 Setting up your own nameserver is really tricky, but luckily you don't need to do that.
 There are free services out there that can handle all of it for you, so you just need to sign up with one of them.
 They'll provide you with the addresses of some nameservers that you can then pass on to your registrar, and a web-based interface so that you can set up all of your DNS records like the CNAME and so on.
 One that consistently get good reports from our users is the FreeDNS service from Namecheap.

 Hopefully that was all reasonably clear.
 You now know the basics of how DNS works, and how it interacts with domain registration.
-If you've got any questions, please leave them in the comments below -- and additionally, if you think there are other things that you'd like us to add to this post (or a future one), please do let us know!
+If you've got any questions, please drop us a line at firstname.lastname@example.org -- and additionally, if you think there are other things that you'd like us to add to this article, please do let us know!